ahw/vim-hooks/README.md

 Footnotes
 =========
 <sup>1</sup> Actually, VimHooks only iterates over all the hook files for the
 very first trigger of some new filename/event combination.
-It populates a cache which is accessed whenever that same filename/event combination is fired again.
+It then populates a cache which is accessed whenever that same filename/event combination is fired again.